Audio Physic Strada Mono Switching Power Amps

 And so it happened that days after me writing about “digital” class D amplification techniques, I came to listen to a set of amps that for the larger part don’t sound digital at all.
 Are they actually digital?
 Well, they’re called Class ND switching amps, which is a technique I know little about so whether they are in fact digital I will leave in the middle…

 The Stradas do not have the lean sound that I heard in the other switching amps.
 The Audio Physics sound, well, physical.
-Theye have a full colour tonal pallete, with great bass easily on par with my Rowlands.
+They have a full color tonal palette, with great bass easily on par with my Rowlands.
 Also detailing is pretty good and they even have a warm and inviting character.
 The only things missing are the refined subtlety and air in the treble that the Rowlands are capable of.

 It would seem that one or my greatest beefs with switching amps seems to have been overcome.
 By amps made in 2004 that were admittedly 15000 euro then.
 We may see more development here and probably ultimately the demise of class A/B. Which is fine by me, as long as the resultant amps equal or maybe even better traditional designs.